 Big box retailers operate on razor-thin margins and massive volume expectations.
 When Walmart’s average store moves $1.5 million in merchandise weekly, they can’t afford to gamble on unproven products.
 Target’s buyers evaluate over 10,000 new product submissions annually but select fewer than 3% for national rollout.

 Here’s what separates successful CPG brands from the rejected pile: they don’t just pitch products—they present complete marketing ecosystems that drive predictable consumer demand.
+Understanding how retail consolidation is reshaping the CPG landscape helps brands anticipate buyer priorities and position themselves accordingly.

 The Buyer’s Perspective

 Category managers at these retailers aren’t just purchasing products; they’re buying guaranteed sales velocity.
 They need proof that your product will fly off shelves without extensive hand-holding or promotional support.
 This means your marketing strategy becomes as important as your product specifications.
+Working with an experienced consumer packaged goods marketing partner can help brands build the retailer-ready marketing infrastructure that buyers expect to see.

 Pre-Pitch Marketing Foundation